 Technology - The Land Titles business vision for technology is that open standards, adopted by the government of Alberta, should form the basis for new systems design and development for Land Titles.
 Research is required to identify the open technology standards that could apply to various components of the Land Titles business vision.
-It is expected that Innovation and Science and the CIO's Office will work in partnership with Land Titles and RRI+BEST to arrive at a set of standards for technology redevelopment at AGS.
+It is expected that Advanced Education and Technology and the CIO's Office will work in partnership with Land Titles and other legacy redevelopment projects to arrive at a set of standards for technology redevelopment at SA.

-Geographic Data Referencing - The Land Titles business vision expects that a common geographic referencing method & data can be developed to enable sharing among the ministries, municipalities and private sector stakeholders.
+Geographic Data Referencing - The Land Titles business vision expects that a common geographic referencing method can be developed to enable common data sharing among the ministries, municipalities and private sector stakeholders.

-Registration Transaction Format and Content - It may be practical to adopt industry standards for land titles business transactions, should they meet the requirements of the stakeholders and the registration process.
+Registration Transaction Format and Content - It may be practical to adopt industry standards for Land Titles business transactions, should they meet the requirements of the stakeholders and the registration process.
 This will require further investigation upon moving into the redevelopment of the registration process or the submission process.